joseph-murray-az/joseph-murray-az.github.io/_posts/2024-12-20-a-year-of-product-in-review.md

 **Epanadiplosis**

-At the start of this blog, I used the metaphor of a river, which provides the banks that constrain the water and sets the course towards an unknown destination somewhere ahead.
-There is only one known location in the world where a river flows from south to north, at a singular point in India, but none where it circles back on itself.
-Similarly, the arrow of time, to the best of our experience, points one way.
-And from where I sit, or perhaps when, this arrow is heading towards another day as we approach the mists which conceal the upcoming new year.
+At the start of this blog, I used the metaphor of a river, which provides the banks that constrain the water and set the course toward an unknown destination ahead.
+From where I sit—or perhaps when—the water rushes ever faster as we ferry toward the mists of the upcoming new year.